A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress: Foundational Methods for

-\paragraph{Apprenticeship learning}~ Two methods~\cite{Abbeel2004} under this general label extend the linear programming and perform max margin optimization.
-Noting that the learner does not typically have access to the expert's policy, \textit{max-margin} and \textit{projection} take a demonstration (defined in Def.~\ref{def:irl}) as input and learns a linear reward function. {\em expected feature count} is the discounted sum of feature values under expectation of a policy,
+Two foundational methods~\cite{Abbeel2004} that maximize the feature expectation loss margin of Eq.~\ref{eqn:feature-loss} are \textsc{max-margin} and \textsc{projection}.
+Noting that the learner does not typically have access to the expert's policy, both these methods take a demonstration (defined in Def.~\ref{def:irl}) as input.
+The methods represent the reward function as a linear, weighted sum of feature functions.